pol4/IDgenerator/README.md

 python3 -m unittest tests/test__IDGen.py
 ```

-### Break down into end to end tests

-These tests check some methods in IDGen to ensure they work properly

 ### Deploy

 1. create a new project and include IDmodule.py (from “source” directory of this package) in your project